 The Spanish Marriage

 The English Parliament was not keen on religious reforms if they undermined the wealth of the nobility but it did pass Mary's First Act of Repeal in October 1553 CE which reversed all the religious-aimed legislation of Edward VI.
-Parliament was certainly against the idea that the queen marry a foreigner, especially a Spaniard but Mary finally acquired its consent for the marriage provided Philip was only made a king during Mary's lifetime, he had no more power than a consort, and foreigners did not gain positions at court.
+Parliament was certainly against the idea that the queen marry a foreigner, especially a Spaniard but Mary finally acquired its consent for the marriage provided Philip was only made a king during Mary's lifetime.
+Under this marriage treaty, Philip had no more power than a consort, and foreigners did not gain positions at court.
 Mary married Philip, 11 years her junior, on 25 July 1554 CE in Winchester Cathedral.
 The marriage was not a happy one as Philip - himself a pawn in his father's foreign policy - chased younger and better-looking ladies for his pleasure and the royal couple hardly ever spent any time in the same country.
 Mary, in contrast, was besotted with her Spanish prince.
-Another delusion was a pregnancy, announced by Mary in 1554 CE which turned out to be false hope, as did a second one in 1557 CE.
+Another delusion was a pregnancy, announced by Mary in 1554 CE which turned out to be false hope, as did a second phantom pregnancy in 1557 CE.
 Perhaps both these phantom pregnancies were really the first signs of the tumour that would eventually kill her.

 In January 1556 CE Philip became King Philip II of Spain and so Mary its queen.
 Philip would reign until 1598 CE, and he was determined to launch a campaign against the Reformation which had swept across Europe.
 If necessary, war would be the means by which Catholicism would be restored.
 Spain and England joined forces to attack France in June 1557 CE.
 There was a victory at Saint-Quentin but neither England or Spain had the cash to wage war on a grand scale and Mary only ended up losing Calais in January 1558 CE.